Are you considering emotionally focused therapy for couples?

 Emotionally focused therapy (EFT) is a specific model of couple therapy that focuses on the attachment bonds between partners in a romantic relationship.
 It presumes that human beings are naturally relational and wired for intimate connection.

 In EFT, adult attachment is seen as an essential part of human relationships and wellbeing.
 When the attachment bond is at risk or damaged, couples struggle to manage emotions resulting in conflict or distancing.

 In therapy, the couple learns to express and discuss their natural needs and fears, which if not addressed affect communication, intimacy and the ability to problem solve.
-In therapy, couples come to understand the important role they each can play by turning to each other for comfort, care and connection.
+As a couple you will come to understand the important role you each can play by turning to each other for comfort, care and connection.

 Stages and Steps of Emotionally Focused Therapy